FraunhoferIVI/INFRA-3DRC-Dataset/README.md

 * The dataset and the associated code is realeased under the CC BY-NC 4.0.
 [See here](https://creativecommons.org/licenses/by-nc/4.0/legalcode.en)
 * Under this license, it is allowed to download and use only for research, teaching, and academic purpose only.
 * Use of this dataset and associated code is prohibited to use for any commercial application.
-* If in case, it is needed for commercial demand, then kindly contact us (see bottom of this page).
+* If in case, it is needed for commercial use, then kindly contact us (see bottom of this page).

 ---